 "One more tidbit is the domain structure.
 The Wanderling has undertaken to create his project in free website places, assembling a myriad of apparently different sites, but all interwoven.
 As the free website places fold and merge and change their rules, he shifts accordingly, thus a migration happens on this level as well."

 By scrolling down the page a bit and clicking the Collected Poems of Allen Ginsberg book cover graphic that comes up you will reach a free, online, with no sign-up, complete and unabridged, access to Ginsberg's poems from 1947 to 1997.
 By going to page 410 you will come to the actual or very start of "Wichita Vortex Sutra."
 If you scroll through to page 420 you will come to the exact part of his poem that is presented above, starting with the line, "I'm an old man now, and a lonesome man in Kansas."
-Just below the Ginsberg book cover graphic is a link that, if you access it, will take you to one of the best if not the best pages on Bob Kaufman that can be found anywhere on the internet.
+Just above the Ginsberg book cover graphic is a link that, if you access it, will take you to one of the best if not the best pages on Bob Kaufman that can be found anywhere on the internet.

 The question is forever coming up about how could I, a purported man of Zen, as found in Dark Luminosity, so linked below and elsewhere, could or would be willing to and actually point out or make any comparison in relation to Allen Ginsberg considering how he conducted himself and his lifestyle.
 Those same people think there is a much different side, a darker or debauchery side, an underbelly so to speak and cite numerous examples from books and articles by both Ginsberg's friends and foes alike.
 If that is what they got out of what I've presented, then they have missed the point.